Technology Management Courses

 Hours: 3

 Study of advanced methods for staff development, management, and organizational development that apply to contemporary technology-intensive organizations.
-Includes investigation of techniques for hiring employees including diversity considerations, candidate locating and interviews, employee development, dispute handling, preparation for leadership, ethical practices, and team building.
-Students will be required to do extensive reading, case study related research, and original writing assignments/projects.
-Prerequisites: TMGT 595 (or corequisite), or permission of Department Head.
+Includes investigation of techniques for employee hiring, candidate locating and interviews, employee development, dispute handling, leadership preparation, ethical practices, and team building.

 TMGT 517 - Vendor & Value Chain Management